 Most articles about family violence and abusive relationships focus on educating the targets of violence and abuse about such relationships.
 In this article I want to focus more on the person performing family violence and on something that has become apparent to me about these relationships.

 Research has shown one of the main reasons why people put up with abuse in their relationships is pity.
 The person who is being abused often feels sorry for the person who is abusing them and this can be hard for others to understand.

-During my work with abusive partners one thing has struck me over and over again and that is how weak and vulnerable abusive people often are underneath all their abusive behaviour.
+During my work with abusive partners one thing has struck me over and over again and that is how vulnerable abusive people often are underneath all their abusive behaviour.

 The following diagram is an attempt to illustrate the world of an abusive person.